-All reporting and funds must be transmitted electronically through ORBIT.
-Both data and funds should be submitted by the close of business on the fourth day of the month.
+All reporting and funds must be transmitted electronically through ORBIT by 5:00 pm on the 5th business day of the month.

 If contributions are received on or after the fifth state government working day of the month, a penalty of one percent of the contributions due, with a minimum of \$25 per month, must be paid by the employer due to delinquent employee and employer contributions.
 The TSERS Board of Trustees may waive one penalty per employer every five years if the Board determines that the employer consistently demonstrated good-faith efforts to comply with the deadline.